 Egg donors must be healthy, aged between 18 and 35 (21 and 35 in Victoria) and permanent residents or citizens of Australia or New Zealand.
 Citizens from other countries may be considered if they can be traced in future.
 While the egg donor has no legal responsibilities or rights to the child, she must be willing for her identity to be disclosed when the child turns 18, should the child request this.

-“Disclosure is a very important issue that we discuss in counselling,” Dr Housman said.
+“Disclosure is a very important issue that we discuss in counselling,” the counsellor said.
 “It’s important for donors to realise that a future child might want to contact them or know who they are; equally, it’s essential for a donor recipient to fully appreciate the legal and ethical issues that may come with a donation of this kind.”